Can You Make Watercolor Paints From Pigments?

 • 1/5 Cup Honey

-You can use this binder immediately, but you can also keep it on the fridge for a week so you can mix pigment later.
+You can use this binder right away, or keep it in the fridge for up to a week to mix pigment later.

 DIY Watercolor Paints - Step by Step